zoomix/time-u-lator/README.md

-== date calulcator ==
+##date calulcator

-Needed a simple date calculator that'll add upp durations.
+I needed a simple date calculator that'll add up durations.
 For time reporting and stuff.
 I hate figuring out what 17:42 - 11:58 is in actual hours.

 Uses jasmine to test and angular to hotwire.